PostHog/meta/requests-for-comments/2021-10-05-group-analytics.md

 ## Overview

-This RFC proposes a solution which would allow PostHog users to do analysis not only by users but also by groups (e.g. organizations, projects).
+This RFC proposes a solution which would allow PostHog users to leverage insights and feature flags not only by users but also by groups (e.g. organizations, projects).

 Let's make it possible